0xR5C/ctfwriteups/HackTheBox/secret/HTB-Secret-WriteUp.md

 This means, that if I manage to find the TOKEN_SECRET, I can just forge a new one with username equal to *"theadmin"* and gain admin authentication.

-The second one isn't mentioned anywhere in the website, so it's a hidden endpoint, that's intended only for the admin and it gives him the ability to find the git log of a file.
+The second one isn't mentioned anywhere on the website, so it's a hidden endpoint, that's intended only for the admin and it gives him the ability to find the git log of a file.

 ```js
 router.get('/logs', verifytoken, (req, res) => {